hmatt1/aws-s3-java-example/README.md

 Upload and download a JSON file from AWS S3 Object Storage

+## View the Source Code

+This project consist of one source file, [Application.java](./src/main/java/matt/hornung/Application.java).

 ## Running the Application

 If you want to run it, you'll need to go through this guide: https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/get-started.html